Zomi Revolutionary Army: History

+Ceasefire

 In August 2005, both KNO and UPF signed a Suspension of Operations (SoO) agreement with the Indian security forces.
-In 2008, the SoO agreement was revised to a tripartite agreement with the inclusion of the Government of Manipur.
-The militant groups agreed to abjure the path of violence, and refrain from unlawful activities such as killing, kidnapping, extortions, intimidations, carrying of arms in public, and the imposition of 'taxes' and 'fines'.
+The militant groups agreed to abjure the path of violence and refrain from unlawful activities such as killing, kidnapping, extortion, intimidation, carrying of arms in public, and the imposition of 'taxes' and 'fines'.
 The government agreed not to launch offensive operations against the armed groups.
 The armed groups provided lists of their cadres to the security forces, and agreed to stay in designated camps.
 Identity cards were issued to the cadres, and arms were deposited under a double locking system.

+According to the ZRA's statement, the agreement was to last six months, starting from 1 August.
+The ZRA also said that they had "viewed the steps taken by the Indian government in this regard as a positive approach towards the better understanding of our unique history, and the realisation of the need for a permanent solution to the long standing aspirations of the Zomi people".
+In 2008, the SoO agreement was revised to a tripartite agreement with the inclusion of the Government of Manipur.

+Despite this agreement, the Indian security forces allegedly conducted operations against the ZRA during the ceasefire.
+On 20 August 2006, two civilians were killed and four others were injured after Indian security forces opened fire on a group of churchgoers in the Vengnuam subdivision of Churachandpur, the ZRA's stronghold, believing incorrectly that ZRA members were present.
+Later in September, ZRA insurgents clashed with other insurgents belonging to the Zomi Revolutionary Front, resulting in six deaths; one ZRA activist was also injured.

-In 2010, the Union home minister P. Chidambaram visited the ZRA camp in Muvanlai and spent 45 minutes.
+In early 2010, two ZRA insurgents were killed in a clash with insurgents belonging to the Revolutionary People's Front, the armed faction of the People's Liberation Army of Manipur operating in interior Manipur.
+That year, the Union home minister P. Chidambaram visited the ZRA camp in Muvanlai and spent 45 minutes.
 He promised to initiate talks on the Zomi demand for an autonomous hill state within Manipur.
 The demand has since evolved into an autonomous territorial council similar to the Bodoland Territorial Council.

 ZRA Eastern Command in Myanmar

 Even though ZRO was originally founded in the Kachin State of Myanmar, it does not appear that it had much following in Myanmar.
 A US State Department cable from c.
 2010 stated that ZRA had 200 fighters from mostly Paites (presumably from Churachandpur district).
-Five fighters from Chin National Army (CNA) were said to have joined it after CNA became defunct.
+Five fighters from the Chin National Army (CNA) were said to have joined it after CNA became defunct.

 By around 2020, reports started appearing referring to an "Eastern Command" (EC) of ZRA in Myanmar's Chin State.
 Reports said that it was attacking Chinland Defence Force, having allied with the Burmese military junta.